Istiak-Ahmed78/madrasah_app/README.md

 * google signin

 ### State management
-To manage state of this app I used [Riverpod](https://pub.dev/packages/riverpod)
+To manage the state of this app I used [Riverpod](https://pub.dev/packages/riverpod)

 #### To run the project in your IDE
 * Copy the project clone link URL